Models¶

 Auth flow: Password-based users start with email_verified=False.
 A verification email is sent on signup.
 Login returns 403 until verified.
 OAuth users (Google/GitHub) get email_verified set from the provider and skip the verification step.

-Storage quota: storage_used_bytes is a cached counter — incremented on confirm (clip/asset upload), decremented on delete (non-YouTube only, last reference).
+Storage quota: storage_used_bytes is a cached counter — incremented on confirm (media upload), decremented on delete (non-YouTube only, last reference).
 Daily reconciliation cron (reconcile_storage_usage, 3 AM) corrects drift.
 Quota checked at presign-time; exceeding tier quota returns 422.

 Project¶